crawl/crawl/crawl-ref/docs/crawl_manual.rst

   Naturally, Deep Dwarves are quite adept with all arts of avoiding blows and damage.
 Offensively, they are skilled users of axes, crossbows, and slings.
-  Deep Dwarves are highly spiritual beings, often portrayed as actual spirits by outsiders; because of this, their skill with invocations is great, and they often rely on divine assistance for healing.
+  Deep Dwarves are highly spiritual beings, often portrayed as actual spirits by outsiders; because of this, their skill with Invocations is great, and they often rely on divine assistance for healing.
 They are most at home with the magic of earth and death, eventually gaining some resistance to the dark powers of necromancy.